 What was it like to work on the early railways?
 How safe were they?
 Presented here are excerpts from the LNWR Regulations of 1847.

-At a Meeting of the Board of Directors held on the 11th of September, 1847, it was
+At a Meeting of the Board of Directors held on the

-That the following code of Rules and Regulations be, and the same is hereby approved and adopted for the guidance and instruction of the Officers and Men in the service of the London and North-Western Railway Company, and that all former Rules and Regulations inconsistent with the same be cancelled.
+Ordered, That the following code of Rules and Regulations be, and the same is hereby approved and adopted for the guidance and instruction of the Officers and Men in the service of the London and North-Western Railway Company, and that all former Rules and Regulations inconsistent with the same be cancelled.
+Ordered, That every person in the service do keep a copy of these Regulations on his person while on duty under a penalty of five shillings for neglect of the same.

 By order of the Board of Directors.

-London and North Western Railway.
+CAPTAIN MARK HUISH, General Manager, London and North Western Railway. |

 Choo Choo Trains